Infrared Saunas and Cardiovascular Health Benefits

 Dr. Wilson further stated that Heat Shock Proteins produced as a result of far infrared sauna therapy may play an important role in improving congestive heart failure as well as recovery from heart attacks.
 (3)

 Research by NASA during the 1980′s has shown that far infrared sauna use for the cardiovascular system was a most effective method for keeping astronauts’ heart health in optimal condition.

 Heart studies done by The Mayo Clinic and the Journal of the American College of Cardiology determined that infrared sauna therapy significantly improved blood vessel functioning in high-cholesterol, diabetes and smoking patients.
 Infrared therapy also was found to increase circulation, lower blood pressure, lower blood sugar, and help in weight loss.
 (4)

 Far infrared sauna benefits have been documented by a multitude of medical studies related to the overall health benefits and treatment of chronic maladies and conditions.
-For more information about the benefits of far infrared sauna therapy, call 1-888-358-1270 Monday-Friday 9am-5pm MST.
+For more information about brining the the benefits of far infrared sauna therapy into your home, with your own personal infrared sauna, call 1-888-358-1270 Monday-Friday 9am-5pm MST.

 Rocky Mountain Saunas shall not be held responsible for printing variations.

 REFERENCES for Cardiovascular Benefits of far infrared sauna use